An Educational Stroll With Stan - Part 2

 How To Predict Future Data ?

-and the probability will miraculously appear?
+You know how in R or python, you can save the model and then type something like predict and the probability will miraculously appear?
 Well, to my knowledge, you can’t in Stan or cmdstanr.
 I heard you can with rstanarm, rethinking, brms etc. But let’s roll with it and see how we can do this.

 Instructions: